halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 And that's because I use it too.
 OHH SHIT PLOT TWIST!

 I think AI tools are useful for writing code (see [this blog post](https://quaso.engineering/note/vibecoding) I wrote).
-The problems I have with Dingo aren't that it's "vibe coded", it's that it feels incredibly misguided - and that's probably because of Claude.
+The problems I have with Dingo aren't that it's "vibecoded", it's that it feels incredibly misguided - and that's probably because it was "vibecoded," if that makes literally any sense.
+Yeah, I'm sure you get it.

 And because of that, I think this project brings great shame to Australia.
 And that's super weird for me to say because I am not particularly patriotic or nationalistic, so this normally isn't a thing I care about.
 I guess it could also be the association with dingoes.